sandesvitor/archlinux_tutorial_installation/README.md

 From here, if everything ran ok, you should be greeted by the Gnome GUI and Lightdm Webkit 2.

 ![](images/arch_15.png)

-Clicking the user, on the bottom right corner you can choose the section (I choose Gnome Xorg).
+You should notice that I alread modify the background image, selecting an image from the right menu.
+Clicking the user, on the bottom left corner of the center box, you can choose the session (I choose Gnome Xorg).

 ![](images/arch_16.png)